 A change in sleeping position may be all that it takes to stop the snoring.
 Try sleeping on your left side with your head slightly elevated.
 Sleeping on your back will actually increase the intensity of snoring as gravity causes the tongue and tissues to fall back into the airway.
 Sleeping on your side prevents this from happening.

 You may also want to try sleeping with a specialized pillow which will help to elevate your head and make sleeping on your side more comfortable.

 It goes without saying that you should not consume alcohol, use tobacco or sedatives while pregnant.
 There are of course several reasons for this, snoring being one.

 Finally, you may want to consider a snoring mouthpiece.
-These simple devices are usually custom fitted and can be placed into your mouth before going to bed.
+These simple devices are usually custom fitted and can be placed in your mouth before going to bed.
 They work by holding the lower jaw slightly forward which helps to keep your airway clear of obstruction.
 A variety of manufacturers make this product but almost all work by using the same principle.
-One product in particular is the Joy mouthpiece.
-The Joy helps to prevent pregnancy snoring and can also be additionally used as a birthing mouthpiece which can actually shorten your deliver time while giving birth.
+One product, in particular, is the Joy mouthpiece.
+The Joy helps to prevent pregnancy snoring and can also be additionally used as a birthing mouthpiece which can actually shorten your delivery time while giving birth.
 Learn more about the Joy Mouthpiece and how it can benefit you.